crossminer/maracas/docs/detections.md

 2. Client types extending the owner class of the modified method, which declare a `static` method with the same name of the target method (cf. *JLS 13.4.12*).

 <p class="message">
-  Static methods cannot be overriden, that is why we do not consider overriding relations.
+  Static methods cannot be overridden, that is why we do not consider overriding relations.
 </p>

 For example, there is a client type `client.C` with a method definition `mC()`, and an API type `api.A` with a static method `mA()`.
 Assume `mC()` invokes `mA()` in a static manner (i.e. `A.mA()`).
 If the `static` modifier is removed from `mA()`, then the following detection is reported: